Camgirls / Amateur Porn Producers: Fighting Piracy With DMCA

 CamModelProtection – CamModelProtection is a DMCA monitoring and protection suite developed specifically for cam models.
 They’ve got several pricing tiers which provides different levels of service.

-DMCA512 – DMCA512 is a DMCA monitoring company that has developed tools that allow them to look for files on tons of sites and even in different languages.
+DMCA512 – (Mention Webcam Startup to get $200 Off!)
+DMCA512 is a DMCA monitoring company that has developed tools that allow them to look for files on tons of sites and even in different languages.
 DMCA512 actively monitors the internet for your pirated content and submits takedown notices whenever pirated material is discovered.

 DMCA.com – DMCA.com gives you all the tools you need to submit your own DMCA takedown notices.
 They’ve got an easy to use form builder that allows you to generate and download PDF takedown letters.
 DMCA.com also provides badges for your websites and resources to learn more about DMCA.